hkchengrex/XMem/docs/GETTING_STARTED.md

 # Getting Started

 Our code is tested on Ubuntu.
-I have no idea how it will work on other operating systems.
+I have briefly tested the GUI on Windows (with a PyQt5 fix in the heading of interactive_demo.py).

 ## Requirements